How I treat Logo

 • Triggered by infection

-• Presents with fever, abdominal pain, Jaundice, hypotension and shock
+• Presents with fever, abdominal pain, splenic enlargement, Jaundice, hypotension and shock

 • Aplastic crisis